Trail running camps

-Your hosts at the Drakensberg Camps are Deon Braun (TRAIL founder), Heloise Hunter-Marshall (TRAIL assistant editor), Steven Erasmus (elite runner), Tarryn Lopez (elite runner), Stephan Terblanche (biokineticist), and Christine Terblanche (logistics).
+Your hosts at Trail Camps are Deon Braun (TRAIL founder), Heloise Hunter-Marshall (TRAIL assistant editor), Steven Erasmus (elite runner), Tarryn Lopez (elite runner), Stephan Terblanche (biokineticist), and Christine Terblanche (logistics).

 Steven Erasmus grew up in Johannesburg but quickly moved down to the KZN North Coast after high school.
 This is where he found his passion for outdoor activities.
 Steven comes from a background of adventure racing and got into trail running after a friend asked him to race Mnweni Marathon with him.
 This was his first Drakensberg mountain experience and since then takes every opportunity to spend time in the mountains.